I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 This neighborhood is traditionally the Hispanic Neighborhood, though like much of the Bay Area, it’s experiencing its share of gentrification.
 Still, the Mission is where you will find the best Mexican and Central American food in San Francisco.

-Top Things to do in The Mission
+Top Things to Do and See in The Mission

 – Shoot some pool at Bender’s Bar and Grill or Shotwells.